mdotstrange/MdotsCustomPlaymakerActions/README.md

 ![alt text](http://i.imgur.com/2APjb9P.png)

-Casts an OverlapBox and returns the first object hit (can be used an an alternative to box colliders for melee collisions)
+Casts an OverlapBox and returns the first object hit (can be used as an alternative to box colliders for melee collisions)

 ## Simple Overlap Capsule Plus